harshmeet-1029/nniit-backend/README.md

 - **Other issues:**
   - Check the logs in your terminal for error messages.
   - Ensure all dependencies are installed with `yarn install`.

----

-**For any questions or issues, please open an issue or contact the maintainer.**